 Many of the most renowned Rolex watches such as the Rolex Submariner, GMT Master and the Day-Date all command quite the premium nowadays.
 But owning a piece with the Rolex coronet isn’t just reserved for those with deeper pockets.
 Certain Rolex models can be had starting from £2,000.
 One of those models is this, the Rolex Oyster Perpetual Date (1500) from Watches83.

 Today we take an example of an entry-level model into the world of vintage Rolex and show you our top 5 straps for the Rolex Oyster Date.
-Whether you bought the watch with no bracelet, or you just want a nice change of pace via a leather or a NATO, we have you covered.
+Whether you bought the watch with no bracelet, or you just want a nice change of pace via a leather or a Military nylon, we have you covered.